tmobile/jazz-installer/README.md

      Do you need full stack including network(Y/N): Y

-   If Y is the option then - [scenario 1](https://github.com/tmobile/jazz-installer/wiki/Jazz-Installation-scenarios#scenario-1---building-full-stack-network-instances-and-the-rest-of-the-stack) Installer execution starts
+   If Y is the option then - [scenario 1](https://github.com/tmobile/jazz-installer/wiki/Jazz-Installation-scenarios#scenario-1---building-full-stack-network-instances-and-the-rest-of-the-stack) Installion flow is executed.

-   If N is the option then - [scenario 2](https://github.com/tmobile/jazz-installer/wiki/Jazz-Installation-scenarios#scenario-2---building-stack-in-an-existing-network-provide-network-information-to-create-instances-and-the-rest-of-the-stack) Installer execution starts
+   If N is the option then - [scenario 2](https://github.com/tmobile/jazz-installer/wiki/Jazz-Installation-scenarios#scenario-2---building-stack-in-an-existing-network-provide-network-information-to-create-instances-and-the-rest-of-the-stack) Installion flow is executed.

  Note:
- * If the CIDR already exists, the script will exit with the following message and indicates further installer steps are to be followed
+ * In option Y - If the CIDR already exists, the script will exit with the following message and indicates further installer steps are to be followed

      **cidrcheck command =  aws ec2 describe-subnets --filters Name=cidrBlock,Values=10.0.0.0/16 --output=text > ./cidrexists
      default CIDR 10.0.0.0/16 already exists.
 Please try creating the stack again by providing own subnet**